Every defense has tendencies, whether the coach knows it or not. The question is whether you're tracking them.

 The number of rushers tells you how much time your QB has and where the coverage weaknesses are.
 Track how many rushers they send:

-• 0 rushers: All-out coverage, usually zone.
-Your QB has time - work the full route tree and test every level.
+- 0 rushers: all-out coverage, usually zone.
+Your QB has time, so work the full route tree and test every level.

 3. Red Zone Tendencies